cms-tamu/MuAl_ME13/alignment_layer_ntuple/README.md

 tar xzf MuonFilter_2012_MEp_1_3_17_MC_TEST_20140528235539_layer_plots.tgz
 ```
 produces a folder called `layer_plots/` which can then be copied to a web area and browsed using the directory and index PHP pages.

+# Cuts
+The optional `--cutTypes` flag allows for one of six cuts to be implemented during the gather jobs.
+For example, `--cutTypes SIDEBOX` will implement side cuts and box cuts.
+Cuts are described in detail in https://twiki.cern.ch/twiki/bin/viewauth/CMS/MuAlME13CutComparisons.
+The tags associated with the various cuts are:
+SIDE
+SIDEBOX
+SIDEBOXFID
+BOX
+BOXFID
+SIDESYMBOXFID